ptmrio/autorename-pdf/README.md

 ### Command-Line Usage (Optional)

-If you prefer using the terminal, autorename-pdf can be executed as a command-line tool:
+For command-line users, autorename-pdf can also be executed from the terminal:

 - **Rename a single PDF**:
   ```bash